Applying for Postgraduate Study

-- The Department's entry requirements and, if applicable, any English language requirements
+• The Academic Department and specific programme’s entry requirements and, if applicable, any English language requirements

-- The financial requirement of the programme you are interested in (including tuition fees and living costs).
+• The financial requirements of the programme you are interested in (including deposit payment, tuition fees and any other associated costs).

 For further information on fees and funding your studies see www.durham.ac.uk/postgraduate/finance.

 Departmental web pages can be found at www.durham.ac.uk/departments and, in addition to the above, will provide the details of any other special requirements for the programme in which you are interested, such as guidance regarding personal statements, research proposals, supporting documentation and references and specific costs associated with studying your chosen programme.
 If entry to your programme involves successful completion of an interview, details of this can also be found on the relevant course information web page.

 Additional Information for Applicants to Postgraduate Research Programmes

 If you would like to study a postgraduate research degree, you will first need to contact the relevant Academic Department to check that they have a suitably qualified supervisory team and appropriate academic facilities.
 This will also allow you to informally discuss your research interests with the relevant staff.
 Contact details for each Academic Department can be found here.
 Contact details for specific programmes can also be found on the relevant course information web page.

 You can apply to most of our postgraduate programmes via our online application form.

 There are six different application form types available via our online application system: